ntulenev/BBRepoList/README.md

 - `PageLen`: Number of repositories to request per page (pagination size).

 ## Output
 The utility outputs a list of repositories returned by the Bitbucket workspace query.
-Depending on configuration, the output can be:
-- Printed to the console for quick inspection.
-- Written to a file for reuse in scripts or reports.

-Example output:
 ![Example output](BBList.png)